cs124/labs/Lab2_NaiveBayes_Solutions.md

       </li>
       <li>Having realized the harm from part (d) that your automoderator is causing, you change it so that negative comments are not deleted.
 Instead, they are just highlighted in red and marked “negative”.
 Now, what kind of harm from lecture is the aforementioned group experiencing?
          <code>Censorship harms (incorrectly flagging non-toxic sentences that simply
-         mention identities)</code>
+         mention identities).</code>
       </li>
       <li>You are now trying to improve the automoderator to reduce this type of harm from occurring in the future.
 As a group, describe 3 distinct problems in the automoderator that led to this harm.
          <code>Potential answers:
          1. Using a sentiment analysis tool to analyze toxicity when sentiment and toxicity are not the same thing
          2. Toxicity is contextual.
 However, there was no consideration of context in the example (e.g., "Bears" might be likely to mean something else in the r/bayarea subreddit vs. the r/camping subreddit)
-         3. Naive bayes is relatively simple, it doesn't consider language semantics
+         3. Naive bayes is relatively simple, it doesn't consider language semantics.
          </code>
       </li>
       <li>As a group, describe a plan for how you might fix one of the problems you described in part f.
 If you don’t have any ideas, explain why this seems hard.
 For whatever question you answer, your group should write at least 2-4 sentences.
          <code>Answers may vary.
-One answer is that it is hard to differentiate between the contexts of different subreddits without an existing understanding of what various words mean, meaning mis-classification is almost guaranteed.</code>
+One answer is that it is hard to differentiate between the contexts of different subreddits on a specific word, when using one classifier for all contexts, meaning mis-classification is almost guaranteed in some context.</code>
       </li>
    </ol>